you-dot-dev/web/src/articles/getting-started.md

 ## Step 1: Acquire tools

-Every software developer needs tools to get their job done.
-Some software projects require expensive proprietary tools, but **every** developer needs some free tools from the following categories:
+<p class="center">Every software developer needs tools to get their job done.
+Some software projects require expensive proprietary tools, but **every** developer needs some free tools from the following categories:</p>

 - **Text Editors** - for writing and editing source code.
 - **Web Browsers** - for testing and debugging your Web Application if you are building one.